ido5581/Linux-Memory-Manager/README.md

 The project explores how an allocator can:

-1. Request memory from the operating system.
+1. Request virtual memory from the operating system.
+2. Organize memory into page families.
-2. Divide memory into manageable blocks.
+3. Divide memory into manageable blocks.
-3. Track metadata for each block.
+4. Track metadata for each block.
+5. Manage free blocks using an intrusive data structure.
-4. Find suitable free blocks.
+6. Find suitable free blocks using a Max Heap.
-5. Split oversized blocks.
+7. Split oversized blocks.
-6. Merge adjacent free blocks.
+8. Merge adjacent free blocks.
-7. Resize allocations.
+9. Resize allocations using `realloc`.
-8. Return unused memory to the operating system.
+10. Return unused virtual memory to the operating system.

 ## Acknowledgements

 The initial implementation was developed as part of a memory-management course project.

-The project was subsequently extended and modified to experiment with different design choices, including a Max Heap for free-block management, Linux `mmap`/`munmap` based virtual memory management, and a custom `realloc` implementation.
+The project was subsequently extended and modified to experiment with different design choices, including:

+* An **Intrusive Max Heap** for free-block management
+* Linux `mmap` / `munmap` based virtual memory management
+* A custom `calloc` implementation
+* A custom `realloc` implementation
+* Block splitting and coalescing
+* Custom memory metadata and page-family management